Kendrick Bourne Player Prop Bets for NFL Week 17 | New England vs. Jacksonville 1/2/2022

 Season Stats

-- Bourne has 700 receiving yards on 47 receptions (60 targets), with five touchdowns, averaging 46.7 yards per game.
+- Bourne has also added 700 yards on 47 catches and five touchdowns.
+He has been targeted 60 times and puts up 46.7 receiving yards per game.

-- So far this season, 12.7% of the 471 passes thrown by his team have gone Bourne's way.

 - Bourne has seen the ball thrown his way four times in the red zone this season, 6.1% of his team's 66 red zone pass attempts.